 My first trip to Madagascar was in 1999 when I researched indigenous essential oils such as ravensara and katrafay.
 I returned in 2009, just after a coup, to research the Madagascar chapter for the Africa guidebook.
 My last trip was in June 2015 to research the north and east of the country for the country guidebook published in June 2016.
 I was able to revisit the national parks east of the capital, Tana, as well as Diego Suarez in the north and Toamasina in the east.
 New territory for me on this trip was the glorious Nosy Be and surrounding islands in the north west, and the Pangalanes Canal on the east coast.

-In April 2019 I’m heading to the north-eastern region of SAVA, the northern city of Diego Suarez and to Nosy Be for Lonely Planet’s next update.
+In April 2019 I researched in the north-eastern region of SAVA, the northern city of Diego Suarez and Nosy Be for Lonely Planet’s next update.

 Lonely Planet, West Africa